Tomato bisque made with roasted fresh seasonal tomatoes, finished off with a little cream and garden basil. The perfect summer tomato soup!

 The tomatoes roast in the oven, but the rest of the bisque comes together in one pot with the help of an immersion blender, making this soup a fairly easy endeavor.

 Any fresh garden variety tomato works here, including heirlooms, or even a mix of varieties.
 I decided to freeze some whole farm fresh tomatoes in August (yes, you can do that!
-See how here), so that’s what I used.
+See how to freeze whole tomatoes), so that’s what I used.
 And there’s no need to peel the tomatoes, just cut in half and arrange on a baking sheet.

 The soup is finished off with a touch of cream, I really don’t think you need much, just a few tablespoons.
-The result is the best homemade creamy Roasted Fresh Tomato Bisque ~ just needs a grilled cheddar cheese and apple sandwich for an amazing seasonal lunch or dinner.
-Enjoy, Kelly
+The result is the best homemade creamy fresh tomato bisque~ just needs a grilled cheddar cheese and apple sandwich for an amazing seasonal lunch or dinner.
+Enjoy, Kelly🍴🐦

 If you need another idea for late season garden tomatoes and basil, you might like my Insalata Caprese with Basil Vinaigrette.

 - 2 lbs fresh tomatoes (garden variety, heirlooms, or a mix)

 - 2 tbsp olive oil